3 Week 2: JOINs, More WHERE, Boolean Logic, ORDER BY

 ethnicity_source_concept_id integer NULL );

-• PRIMARY KEY - NOT NULL + UNIQUE
+• PRIMARY KEY - NOT NULL and UNIQUE.

-• FOREIGN KEY - value must exist as a key in another table
+• FOREIGN KEY - value must exist as a primary key in another table’s field.
+The referenced table’s field must be specified.

 • CHECK - check the data type and conditions.
 One example would be our data shouldn’t be before 1900.